amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

   divergence-free condition.
 The default value is 1e-6.

-* `"runtime diagnostics: solute names`" [Array(string)] defines solutes that will be tracked closely each timestep if verbosity `"high`".
+* `"runtime diagnostics: solute names`" [Array(string)] defines solutes that will be tracked closely each time step if verbosity `"high`".
 Default value is the first solute in the global list of `"aqueous names`" and the first gas in the global list of `"gaseous names`".